rickfay/z17-randomizer/README.md

     - No Logic: Items are placed with no logic at all.
 Dungeon items are in their respective dungeons.
 Seeds may not be completable.

+- Sanctuary, Rewired
+  - The doors to the Sanctuary church are now closed at game start.
+They will open upon completing the Sanctuary dungeon, specifically when the left-side switch is pulled at the dungeon's end.
+  - This change effectively locks the Lorule Graveyard behind completing the Sanctuary, meaning players have a reason to collect the key, fight the miniboss, and actually finish the dungeon now.

 - Ravio's Bracelet Changes
   - The second Bracelet has returned to the item pool, meaning you must find both before you can Merge.
   - The `start_with_bracelet` option has been deprecated.
 The option mostly existed to cover for the old filler algorithm's shortcomings, but now that those have been addressed the option is being retired.